CitiBusiness / AAdvantage Platinum Select World Mastercard

 The CitiBusiness / AAdvantage Platinum Select World Mastercard is the only business travel rewards card offered by Citi and American Airlines.
 For the devoted American Airlines flier, this is a card worth considering — especially since you can test drive it for a year without paying the $95 annual fee.

-Its benefits are comparable to The Citi/AAdvantage Platinum Select World Elite Mastercard.
-The two main differences are that this card allows you to earn 2 miles per dollar spent in more categories and you also have an opportunity to earn an American Airlines companion certificate, which not even the airline’s premier card, the Citi / AAdvantage Executive World Elite Mastercard, offers.
+A stand-out feature of this card is it earns 2 miles per dollar spent in more categories and you also have an opportunity to earn an American Airlines companion certificate, which not even the airline’s premier card, the Citi / AAdvantage Executive World Elite Mastercard, offers.

 We judge this card more harshly than the consumer version card, though, because some of the best business credit cards charge no annual fee and offer equal or better rewards.